Hummingbird Resources PLC Files Early Warning Report

 Hummingbird has no current plans or intentions with respect to Pasofino, other than it has exercised its rights under the investor rights agreement dated December 8, 2023 between Hummingbird and Pasofino (the “IRA”) to effect a change in the board of directors of Pasofino (the “Board”) as currently constituted.
 As outlined in letters addressed to Pasofino, Hummingbird exercised its rights under the IRA and may designate up to three (3) individuals to replace the current Investor Designees (as defined in the IRA).

 Hummingbird and Nioko are also challenging Pasofino’s position that the Shareholder Rights Plan Agreement dated November 1, 2024 (the “Rights Plan”) has been validly triggered.
-Hummingbird and Nioko may bring proceedings before the British Columbia Superior Court and the Ontario Capital Markets Tribunal to block and/or terminate the Rights Plan.
+Hummingbird and Nioko may bring proceedings before the British Columbia Superior Court and the Ontario Capital Markets Tribunal to block and/or terminate the Rights Plan and/or to enforce Hummingbird’s rights under the IRA.

 Hummingbird’s registered office is located at located 26 Mount Row, London, W1K 3SQ.
 Pasofino’s head office is located at 366 Bay Street, Suite 200 Toronto, ON M5H 4B2, Canada.